neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 When you are finished running analytics queries, you can delete the read replica if it's no longer required.
 Deleting a read replica is a permanent action, but you can quickly create a new read replica when you need one.

 <Admonition type="tip">
 Alternatively, you can let the read replica scale to zero so that it's readily available the next time you need it.
 Neon's [Scale to Zero](/docs/introduction/scale-to-zero) feature will suspend the compute until the next time you access it.
-The default scale to zero setting is 5 minutes, meaning that the read replica compute will automatically suspend after 5 minutes of inactivity.
+Scale to zero occurs automatically after 5 minutes of inactivity.
 </Admonition>

 To delete a read replica: